How to create a marketing plan for startups

 Website

-Careful, comfortable for the user and easy to navigate.
-With a good design that attracts attention and sets you apart (it is your image).
+Neat, comfortable for the user and easy to navigate.
+With a good design, one that catches the eye and sets you apart (it’s your image).
 With information about your products and services, news, offers, etc. With your data and your history.
 Well positioned in SEO (keywords, tags, meta descriptions, links, content).
 And with tools to connect with your customers.

 Email marketing